Dispute over Ohio drop box limit ends as advocates drop suit

 The two versions of his order have been blocked and unblocked numerous times as the legal dispute made its way through the courts.

-Most recently, it was in the U.S. 6th Circuit Court of Appeals in Cincinnati, which set a briefing schedule last week that assured nothing would be decided before the Nov.
+It is currently in the U.S. 6th Circuit Court of Appeals in Cincinnati, which set a briefing schedule last week that assured nothing would be decided before the Nov.
 3 election.
-The court had requested the state’s brief on Nov.
+The court requested the state’s brief on Nov.
 24 and the voting rights coalition’s reply on Dec.
-24, after reiterating its concern about changing election rules after voting had already begun.
+24.